 |William J. Martin|

 ChildrenJosephine had 12 children and I have photographs of 10 of them, below.
-It is interesting that the majority of the children seem to take after their father; many of them had light coloring and blue eyes.
+It is interesting that the majority of the children seem to take after their father; many of them had light coloring, blue eyes and his facial features.
 Her three youngest children were the ones that most resembled her.
 How does birth order play a role here?

 |William L. Plymale|

 |Louis H. Plymale|